hdmf-dev/hdmf-common-schema/README.md

 - **Data :** An abstract data type for a dataset
 - **Container :** An abstract data type for a generic container storing collections of data and metadata
 - **SimpleMultiContainer :** A simple container that holds multiple containers

+Finally, HDMF-common contains experimental data structures.
+Prior to adding a new data type to the HDMF-common specification, new data structures are added to the HDMF-experimental to enable users to experiment with these data structures.
+Because these data structures are experimental, they are not guaranteed to maintain backward compatibility, and may never make it into
+HDMF-common.